-- Integration--It requires them to integrate their varied learning experiences into a single, comprehensive project.
+- Integration—It requires students to integrate their varied learning experiences into a single, comprehensive project.

-- Professional Preparation--It provides them with materials they can show to prospective employers.
+- Professional Preparation—It provides students with materials they can show to prospective employers.

-- Personal Assessment--It helps them identify areas of strength and future growth in their professional development.
+- Personal Assessment—It helps students identify areas of strength and future growth in their professional development.

 The senior project also allows the department to assess its programs and curricula as measured by the professional growth of its graduating seniors.

 Senior projects are intended to be completed individually in regular consultation with your advisor.
 Some students choose to partner up for their senior project.
 In this case, the responsibilities of the project will be divided up clearly between the individuals for evaluation purposes.

 - Identify an appropriate project based on your major and your interests